Ranveerai03/1800_202330_BBY16/README.md

 - Hi, my name is Ranveer Rai.
 I am excited to work with my team in COMP 1800!
 - Hi, my name is Chelsea Pang.
 I am excited for this project!
 - Hi, my name is ELena Zhu, I am excited for this project!
+- Hi, my name Jeremy Arciaga, I am excited to learn more as a team in tech!

 ## 3. Technologies and Resources Used